Stable isotope determinations

 The change in the isotopic ratio can indicate how the compound or material was formed or what were the conditions, such as temperature.
 Due to this, the stable isotope ratios are commonly used when determining things like origin of substances or process chains related to them and they are also widely used in environment or atmospheric research, genuinity and origin research and industrial applications, such as food and beverage industry.
 Current study projects in Luomus concentrate on environmental changes determined by studying the isotope ratios in tree-rings and on the diets of past humans and animals by studying the isotope ratios of bones.

 The Laboratory of Chronology offers stable isotope analyses first and foremost for scientific research projects.
 Collaborative research is prioritized, but time permitting the laboratory provides stable isotope analytical services also for non-collaborative research and non-academic customers.

 As a rule, the laboratory accepts only natural abundance samples for analysis, i.e. isotopically labelled substances are not accepted for analysis.
 Any materials that have been isotopically labeled will not be analyzed, and if such samples are submitted without notice, any loss of instrument use time and possible maintenance will be charged to the customer.

 - δ13C and δ15N analysis of organic solids like plant material, fungi, antlers, horns, hair and skin

 - δ13C and δ15N analysis of collagen extracted from bones and teeth

-- δ13C and δ15N analysis of sediments (C and N content limits apply)
+- δ13C and δ15N analysis of soils and sediments (C and N content limits apply)